On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Introduction

-Magnetic fields embedded in relativistic plasma flows often exhibit behavior far outside the regimes accessible in laboratory experiments.
+Magnetic fields in relativistic plasma flows often exhibit behavior far outside the regimes accessible in laboratory experiments.
 Such conditions naturally occur in relativistic jets, which provide the most prominent natural laboratories for this physics: they host magnetically dominated regions with extremely high bulk Lorentz factors, in which the field controls both the flow structure and its variability.
-Such jets are observed in blazars, quasars, gamma-ray bursts, active galaxies, and X-ray binaries, offering multiple contexts in which these extreme magnetic-field regimes occur.
-In these environments, the field may dominate the plasma energy density and thereby enforce a force-free configuration (see, e.g., \cite{BZ1977,K2007}).
+Such jets are observed in blazars, quasars, gamma-ray bursts, active galaxies, and X-ray binaries, offering multiple contexts in which these extreme magnetic field regimes occur. { Furthermore, recent theoretical and observational developments have reinforced the importance of magnetic fields in shaping the dynamics, emission, and variability of relativistic jets \cite{Bromberg2024}. } In these environments, the field may dominate the plasma energy density and thereby enforce a force-free configuration (see, e.g., \cite{BZ1977,K2007}).

+Relativistic jets are commonly associated with supermassive black holes and other compact objects, where highly energetic plasma outflows originate.
+Understanding the physical conditions in the emitting regions is therefore essential for the reliable interpretation of observations.
+These jets extend to distances far from the central compact object, typically reaching parsec scales, which correspond to $\sim 10^{4}-10^{5} r_g$, where $r_g$ is the gravitational radius of the central object \cite{Blandford2019}.
+At such distances, spacetime curvature is negligible and the dynamics is well described by Minkowski spacetime.
+General relativistic effects, such as gravitational lensing or frame dragging, are confined to the immediate vicinity of the central object (within a few gravitational radii) and do not influence the kinematic mapping.
+Emission produced in these extended regions is therefore insensitive to general relativistic effects and can be consistently analyzed within the framework of special relativity.